dankovac30/Performance-Diagnostic-Hub/README.md

-# sprint-simulator
+# Performance diagnostic suite
-Biomechanical model for sprint simulation and analysis in Python
+A software suite for athletic performance diagnostics and analysis.